snl-dakota/dakota/docs/user/usingdakota/advanced/advancedmethods.rst

 Figure `46 <#fig:sbo_df>`__ displays this case.
-However, an important benefit of the global sampling is that the global data fits can tame poorly-behaved, non-smooth, discontinuous response variations within the original model into smooth, differentiable, easily navigable and easily navigated surrogates.
+However, an important benefit of the global sampling is that the global data fits can tame poorly-behaved, non-smooth, discontinuous response variations within the original model into smooth, differentiable, easily navigable, and easily navigated surrogates.
 This allows SBO with global data fits to extract the relevant global design trends from noisy simulation data.